Show All Answers

-1. Appointments must be made for this service by calling the Public Works Department, (319) 273-8629, between the hours of 7:00 am and 4:00 pm (Monday through Friday).A listing of the items you wish to have picked up MUST be given to the office and placed on your curb no later than 7:00 am on your appointed day for pick up.
+1. Appointments must be made for this service by calling the Public Works Department, (319) 273-8629, between the hours of 7:00 am and 4:00 pm (Monday through Friday).A listing of the items you wish to have picked up MUST be given to the office and placed on your curb no later than 7:00 am.
+We schedule large item pick up on your refuse pick up day.
 Appointments are limited to ten (10) stops per day.

-2. Couches, chairs, recliners, carpet, carpet padding, sinks, toilets, television sets, mattresses, box springs, doors, windows, disassembled swing sets, outdoor grills, gutters, downspouts (cut into lengths no longer than eight (8) feet) and bicycles may be placed at the curb for pick up at no charge to those residents of Cedar Falls paying for the monthly refuse pick-up.
+2. Couches, chairs, recliners, carpet, carpet padding, sinks, toilets, television sets, mattresses, box springs, doors, windows, disassembled swing sets, outdoor grills, gutters, downspouts (cut into lengths no longer than eight (8) feet) and bicycles may be placed at the curb for pick up for a $5 per stop fee.
+This charge will be added to your monthly utility bill.

 On the other hand, if the backup occurs only when you are using your facilities, the problem is more than likely within your private service line and you should call a drain cleaning company.
 Look for them in the Yellow Pages under "Plumbing Drains & Sewer Cleaning".

 Photoelectric smoke detectors use either an incandescent light bulb or a light emitting diode (led) to send forth a beam of light.
 When smoke enters the detector, light from the beam is reflected from the smoke particles into a photocell sensor and the alarm is triggered.

 The ionization chamber smoke detector has a small radiation source that produces radioactive material, electrically charged air molecules called ions.
 These ions cause a small electric current to flow in the chamber.
 Smoke particles entering the chamber attach themselves to the ions, reducing the electrical flow.
 The change in current sets off the alarm (horn).